Politics. Gender. Art. Friendship. Death. Love. Drugs. Hacking. Power. Memory. The Meaning of Life. And fifty fucking years.

 No Future (novel)

 Farrell is a troublesome and troubled teenager.
-Having last seen his parents years ago, he oscillates between different homes.
+Having last seen his parents when he was ten, he oscillates between different homes.
 He’s a disappointment.
 He knows.
 He spends his most of his time barely able to get out of bed or watching porn on his computer.
 He doesn’t know how much longer he can go on.
 But suddenly, with encouragement by a friend, he decides to change himself, change his looks, change his life.
-What follows is endless nights of partying, days spent at the gym, experimentation with drugs.
+What follows is endless nights of partying and drugs.
 A story of the pursuit of happiness that is in reality, the most miserable state of unhappiness.
 As long as everyone else believes he’s happy, on top of it all, he’s fine.
-But he can never get what he really wants, because he is unable to face the past and himself, and move on.
+But he can never get what he really wants, because he is unable to confront the past and himself, discover what he truly wants and move on.

 - Begin planning and writing: autumn/winter 2018